Skip to main content

 3

-Enter the token in the plugin
+Enter the key in the plugin

 For a full overview of the Shootbin API, see the API reference.